 If you’re searching for a weighted vest to increase the intensity of your workouts, look no further!

 I actually decided to write this page after researching this topic for myself.
 Other websites were just doing Amazon roundups and you could tell the authors had never actually used a weighted vest or plate carrier in their life.

 I decided to buy all of the ones that I thought looked good and share my thoughts about each here on my website.

 I use a weighted vest regularly for everything from long-distance runs to pull-ups to walking lunges.
-I have also tested a lot of plate carriers, so I’ll add both to this list and explain the differences between the different types of weighted vests in order to help you find the best weighted vest for you!
+I have also tested a lot of plate carriers, so I’ll add both to this list and explain the differences between the different types of weighted vests in order to help you find the right one for you!

 - Here Are the Best Weighted Vests